magento/architecture/design-documents/graph-ql/coverage/b2b/company-credit.md

 input CompanyCreditHistoryFilterInput {
     operation_type: CompanyCreditOperationType @doc(description: "Enum filter by the type of the company credit operation")
-    purchase_order: String @doc(description: "Free text filter by the purchase order number associated with the company credit operation")
+    custom_reference_number: String @doc(description: "Free text filter by the purchase order number associated with the company credit operation")
     updated_by: String @doc(description: "Free text filter by the name of the person submitting the company credit operation")
 }
 ###### End: Defining new types ######